 Spastic Cerebral Palsy

-All the specific movement disorders classified as "cerebral palsy" are initially caused by injury to the brain during its earliest developmental stages (i.e., pregnancy and childbirth).
+All of the specific movement disorders classified as "cerebral palsy" are initially caused by an injury to the developing brain (i.e. during pregnancy and childbirth).
+Sometimes this happens due to a lack of oxygen and blood flow to the baby's brain during childbirth, a frequent complaint in medical malpractice lawsuits.
 Neurologic injury to the brain during this stage has permanent consequences.
 It essentially creates a neurologic defect that disrupts the ability of the person's brain to properly control and direct the basic movement of muscles in specific areas.

-Aside from this common point of origin, however, each individual case of cerebral palsy can exhibit a highly diverse array of clinical symptoms and level of severity.
-Cerebral palsy is generally classified into 4 accepted sub-types: (1) ataxic; (2) dyskinetic; (3) spastic; and (4) mixed.
+Aside from this common point of origin, each type of cerebral palsy and each individual can exhibit a highly diverse array of clinical symptoms and levels of severity.
+All of the symptoms of cerebral palsy, however, are caused by a brain injury and involve the muscles and movement.
+CP is generally classified into 4 accepted sub-types: (1) ataxic; (2) dyskinetic; (3) spastic; and (4) mixed.
 This page will examine the nature and characteristics of spastic cerebral palsy.
-For more general information about the 4 sub-types visit our page on Classifications of Cerebral Palsy.What is Spastic Cerebral Palsy?
+For more information about the 4 sub-types, visit our page on Classifications of Cerebral Palsy.What is Spastic Cerebral Palsy?

-Spastic cerebral palsy (sometimes described clinically as "spasticity") is by far the most common of the cerebral palsy subtypes.
-According to some research estimates, spastic CP accounts for as many as 77% of all diagnosed cases of cerebral palsy.
+Spastic CP (sometimes described clinically as "spasticity") is by far the most common form of cerebral palsy.
+According to some research estimates, spastic CP accounts for 70% to 80% of all diagnosed cases of cerebral palsy.
 The distinct clinical symptom that defines spastic CP is hypertonia.
 Hypertonia is extreme and involuntary stiffness and rigidity of opposing muscles.Symptoms & Characteristics of Spastic CP

-Individuals with spastic cerebral palsy are afflicted with disabling hypertonia in particular parts of their body.
-The opposing muscle sets in the area of the body affected by hypertonia are extremely tight and tend to freeze up and become rigid when attempting to move.
-For example, if a child with spastic CP attempts to move their legs to walk their legs will basically lock up as the muscles become rigid and oppose each other.
+Individuals with spastic CP are afflicted with disabling hypertonia in particular parts of their bodies.
+The opposing muscle sets in the area of the body affected by hypertonia are extremely tight.
+They tend to freeze up and become rigid when attempting to move.
+For example, if a child with spastic CP attempts to move their legs to walk, their legs will lock up as the muscles become rigid and oppose each other.
 This disabling spasticity in the muscles is the result of scrambled, abnormal control signals from the individual's brain.

-- Spastic Diplegia: spastic CP cases are subtyped as spastic diplegia (or "diplegic spastic CP") when the individual only suffers from muscle spasticity in the legs or lower body.
+- Spastic Diplegia: Spastic diplegia (or "diplegic spastic CP") is when the individual only suffers from muscle spasticity in the legs or lower body.
 Spastic diplegia is the 2nd most common subtype of spastic CP accounting for about 20% of all diagnosed cases.
-Spastic diplegia normally only have problems moving the muscles in their legs while the arms and upper body remain unaffected by hypertonia.
-This is also the least severe subtype of spastic CP because the muscle spasticity confined to the lower body tends to be less severe than other forms.
+Those with spastic diplegia normally only have problems moving the muscles in their legs while the arms and upper body remain unaffected by hypertonia.
+This is also the least severe subtype of spastic CP as muscle spasticity confined to the lower body tends to be less severe than other forms.
 Children with diplegic spastic CP frequently need to use orthotics or mobility crutches with elbow supports.
-The hypertonia in their lower body tends to force the knees together giving them a characteristic gait sometimes described "scissor" legs.
+Hypertonia in their lower body tends to force the knees together, giving them a characteristic gait sometimes described as "scissor" legs.

-- Spastic Hemiplegia: this subtype of spastic CP occurs when muscle spasticity is limited to only one specific side of the body (left or right).
+- Spastic Hemiplegia: This subtype of spastic CP occurs when muscle spasticity is limited to one side of the body (left or right).
 The non-afflicted side of the body enjoys normal movement.
-For obvious reasons spastic hemiplegia is often called "one-sided" cerebral palsy.
-Spastic hemiplegia is the most common subtype of spastic CP.
+Spastic hemiplegia is often called "one-sided" cerebral palsy, and it is the most common subtype of spastic CP.
 As many as 30% of all cerebral palsy cases are defined as spastic hemiplegia.
 Hypertonia on the afflicted side of the body with spastic hemiplegia tends to be more severe in the arms and upper body.

-- Spastic Quadriplegia: spastic quadriplegia is the most severe and debilitating subtype of spastic CP.
+- Spastic Quadriplegia: Individuals with spastic quadriplegia experience the most severe cases of spastic CP.
 It occurs when the entire body (bother upper and lower / left and right) is afflicted by disabling hypertonia.
-Spastic quadriplegia almost always leaves the individual permanently confined to a wheelchair and with limited functionality.
+Spastic quadriplegia almost always leaves the individual permanently confined to a wheelchair with limited functionality.